Mac Tutorials

 Find your cursor

 When you’re deep in the middle of a piece of work or engrossed in a web article, you might lose track of where the mouse cursor is.
-One easy way to find it is to move your mouse around or move your finger around on your MacBook’s trackpad.
-Wiggling the mouse cursor like this will cause it to temporarily grow, so it’s easy to find on your screen.
+Our handy tip, especially for beginners, is to move your mouse around or move your finger around on your MacBook’s trackpad.
+This quick cursor visibility trick ensures a smoother experience as you start using a MacBook.

 Share files wirelessly

-If you have an iPhone, Apple has made it easy to share items between your phone and your Mac, using AirDrop.
-Assuming it’s enabled on both devices, you can drag and drop files into your iPhone or to upload to your Mac.
+If you have an iPhone, Apple has made it easy to share all your essential files or images between your phone and your Mac by using AirDrop.
+Assuming it’s enabled on both devices, here’s how you can easily share files wirelessly:

 Right-clicking

 With earlier Macs, there was no right mouse click.
-Instead, Mac users would have to hold down Ctrl while clicking to access context menus and so on.
-Today, macOS supports right-clicking, but if you still want to use the Ctrl key, you can with the left mouse button on your mouse.
+By default, Mac users would have to hold down the Ctrl key while clicking to access context menus and so on.
+Today, macOS supports right-clicking on the laptop trackpad and mouse, making it easier to learn how to use a Mac.

 Auto unlock with Apple Watch

-Apple Watch owners can set their Mac to automatically unlock when the two devices are near each other.
-This saves you having to type in your password to unlock your Mac.
-You can even use your Apple Watch to approve other password requests in macOS.
+Apple Watch owners can set their Mac to unlock when the two devices are near each other automatically.
+This software integration saves you from having to type in your password to unlock your Mac.
+Another first-time Mac user tip worth knowing is that you can also use your Apple Watch to approve other password requests on macOS.

-Using your MacBook trackpad or an external Apple trackpad, you can use various multi-touch gestures to control macOS.
-They include swiping with two fingers to scroll, pinch zooming and two-finger tapping for right-click.
-You can set all of these up in System Preferences > Trackpad.
+Using your MacBook trackpad or an external Apple trackpad, you can use various multitouch gestures to control macOS.
+They include swiping with two fingers to scroll, pinch zooming, and two-finger tapping for right-click.
+These gestures are perfect for beginners and developers alike, as they’re not complicated to get the hang of.

 Troubleshooting your Mac

 Most of the time, your Mac will probably run smoothly, but all computers can run into problems from time to time.
-To help you, here are a few common issues you might encounter, along with how to fix these Mac problems.
+To help show you how to use Mac efficiently, here are a few common issues you might encounter and need to troubleshoot to fix these Mac problems:

 Mac freeze-ups